patarapolw/cnpy/README.md

 Technically, only [fsrs](https://pypi.org/project/fsrs/) difficulty < 6 is counted as learned.
 Accuracy is learned/started.

-Hanzi known is calculated from
+Hanzi learned is calculated from

 1. Used in at least 5 vocabularies
 2. Learned as a vocabulary with lone or repeated Hanzi